openownership/data-standard/docs/schema/guidance/repr-beneficial-ownership.rst

 If a person is a beneficial owner of an entity, entity X, whether directly or indirectly, and one of them is required to declare this beneficial ownership:

-1. There MUST be a *primary* Ownership-or-control Statement connecting the two which represents the beneficial ownership relationship.
-In particular:
+1. There MUST be a *primary* relationship connecting the two which represents the beneficial ownership relationship.
+Specifically, in the ``recordDetails`` for the relationsship:

-   a. the entity’s Statement MUST be the ``subject``;
+   a. the entity’s record MUST be the ``subject``;
-   b. the person’s Statement MUST be the ``interestedParty``;
+   b. the person’s record MUST be the ``interestedParty``;
    c. ``isComponent`` MUST be false;
-   d. the ``interests`` which make the person meet the criteria for their being declared a beneficial owner MUST be included in this primary Ownership-or-control Statement if known; and
+   d. the ``interests`` which make the person meet the criteria for their being declared a beneficial owner MUST be included if known; and
    e. the ``interests`` in (d) MUST have ``beneficialOwnershipOrControl`` set to 'true'.

 2. If beneficial ownership is known to be exercised indirectly, via intermediary entities then ``directOrIndirect`` MUST be ‘indirect’.
 If it is known to be exercised directly then ``directOrIndirect`` MUST be ‘direct’.
 Otherwise ``directOrIndirect`` MUST be ‘unknown’.